 Sadly, nobody has ever bothered doing a proper clinical comparison… However, we do know that although the bacteria ‘flora’ of the vagina is diverse and variable between individuals, the primary colonizing bacteria are always of the ‘good’ genus Lactobacillus.
 The lactic acid these bacteria produce is thought to protect against infection by pathogenic species, by keeping a low vaginal pH.
 Whereas, hands, cash, credit cards, mobile phones, and uncooked meat are known to harbour faecal bacteria (from poo!)- a major cause of illness- check out these pages, if you’re feeling brave! https://www.bbc.co.uk/news/magazine-19834975 and https://www.cdc.gov/handwashing/why-handwashing.html

-Without access to clean water, people are unable to properly clean their hands, or their menstrual products, which can lead to serious vaginal infections.
+Without access to clean water, people are unable to properly clean their hands, or their menstrual products, which can lead to vaginal infections, such as BV or thrush.
 The menstrual fluid itself is not a cause of infection, unless it is unable to leave the body (e.g. in the case of an imperforate hymen), or that individual happens to have a blood-borne disease like hepatitis, or HIV.
 Used disposable products can also become unhygienic if there is no waste disposal process to get rid of them.
 Again, this is a problem caused by a lack of access to water, and sanitation infrastructure- not periods.

 While it is normal for menstrual fluid to have a musty/ metallic smell (like any other part of the body or blood), a ‘bad’ smell is an indication of infection.
-A fishy smell indicates BV.
-A non-fishy smell plus creamy discharge indicates thrush.
+A fishy smell indicates BV (Bacterial Vaginosis).
+A non-fishy smell plus creamy or yellowish discharge can indicate thrush.